KevinPike/cododemo/Ambassador.md

 ### Exercise

 #### on the server

+tbd

 #### on the client

+tbd

 #### Question
-are there any criticisms of this ambassador?
+- are there any criticisms of this ambassador?
+- why won't the example work as-is?

 ####Task:
 - How would you improve on this example?